 - Soak the gelatine leaves in cold water for 5 minutes.

-- Squeeze out the gelatine and stir it into the warm milk mixture until fully dissolved.
+- Squeeze out the gelatin and stir it into the warm milk mixture until completely dissolved.
+Gently fold the milk mixture into the strawberry and cream until smooth and well combined.

 - Pour the mousse into serving glasses or bowls and refrigerate for at least 4 hours, or until set.